zukunft/zukunft.com/docs/code_functions_all.md

         \-- sql_creator - add the parameter for a where condition a list of id are one field or another
     \-- add_where_no_par
         \-- sql_creator - add the parameter for a where condition a list of id are one field or another
+    \-- add_where_in_sub
+        \-- sql_creator - add a where condition that selects the rows whose field value is used in a field of the not
 \-- statement
     \-- sql
         \-- sql_creator - create a SQL select statement for the select database